Grade Value Explanation

 Students enrolled in sections where fewer than five GPA grades were awarded will not receive detailed Grade Context information for those sections.
-Instead, the Grade Distribution portion of the Grade Record with Context Grades will display the message: *NOT AVAIL/SMALL CLS* and all other grade context fields will be marked with a N/A notation.
+Instead, the Grade Distribution portion of the Context Grade Report will display the message: *NOT AVAIL/SMALL CLS* and all other grade context fields will be marked with a N/A notation.

-In addition to the Context Grade information available on student grade reports, grade distribution and context data is also available for querying via the web at gradedistribution.registrar.indiana.edu.
+In addition to the student Context Grade Reports, grade distribution and context data is also available for querying via the web at gradedistribution.registrar.indiana.edu.
 Historic grade distribution results are available from 1994 to the end of the most recently completed academic term and searchable by instructor name, academic department, course and individual class section.